Tietoevry-Create/Pitch-stats/README.md

 ## How we work

 We use [Zenhub](https://www.zenhub.com) for issue tracking.
 It is advised to install the [Zenhub browser extension](https://www.zenhub.com/extension), which gives access to Zenhub directly from Github.
+Invitation can be found in to Zenhub and link to the Figma project can be found in the Slack channel for the project.

 ## Studio